 Save up to $1,300 with our long-hour packages!
 Find out more by filling out this form and our Care Advisory team will contact you with more information.

-Are there any restrictions to buying Integrated Shield Plans?
+Are there any restrictions when it comes to buying Integrated Shield Plans?

 There are no restrictions on who can buy an Integrated Shield Plan.
 All Singaporeans and Permanent Residents are eligible to do so.